Roman Catholic Diocese of San Carlos de Ancud

 The Roman Catholic Diocese of San Carlos de Ancud (in Latin: Dioecesis Sancti Caroli Anduciae) is a suffragan diocese of the archdiocese of Puerto Montt, in Chile.
-Its current bishop is Mgr.
-Juan María Florindo Agurto Muñoz.
-The retired (emeritus) bishop is Mgr.
-Juan Luis Ysern de Arce.
+Bishop Mgr.
+Juan María Florindo Agurto Muñoz succeeded the retired (emeritus) bishop Mgr.
+Juan Luis Ysern de Arce in 2005.

 History

 The diocese is one of the oldest catholic dioceses in Chile.
 It was established by Pope Gregory XVI, by means of the Bulla "Ubi Primum" on 1 July 1840.
 The current Chilean dioceses of Villarrica, Valdivia, Osorno, Puerto Montt, Punta Arenas and the Apostolic Vicariate of Aysén have all been carved out of the original territory of the diocese of San Carlos de Ancud, at different times.

 Diocesan statistics

-The diocese, which comprises the provinces of Chiloé and Palena, in the Los Lagos region of Chile, covers a territory of 24,283 km² and has 26 parishes.
+The diocese, which comprises the provinces of Chiloé and Palena, in the Los Lagos region of Chile, covers a territory of 24,283 km2 and has 26 parishes.
 Its estimated catholic population is about 117,000 out of a total population of 152,000.

 The diocesan cathedral ("El Sagrario" parish), is located in the city of Ancud.